-We have audited the accompanying balance sheets of the Massachusetts Water Resources Authority (the Authority) as of June 30, 2007 and 2006, and the related statements of revenues, expenses, and changes in net assets, and cash flows for the years then ended.
+We have audited the accompanying balance sheets of the Massachusetts Water Resources Authority (the Authority) as of June 30, 2009 and 2008, and the related statements of revenues, expenses, and changes in net assets, and cash flows for the years then ended.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
+We did not audit the unfunded actuarial accrued liability reported in footnote 11(e).
+That information was audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included in the unfunded actuarial accrued liability in footnote 11(e), is based on the report of other auditors.